 Do not forget to plan a visit also to the Naours caves, located 5 miles from here.

 Horsham, Returned Services League

 On the 11th of November 2015, a Remembrance Day Service was conducted by the Returned Services League in Horsham AUSTRALIA.
 A feature of the Service was a tribute to the link between Horsham and Vignacourt in France.

 The former Mayor, Cr Mark Radford presented a speech translated in French for the citizens of Vignacourt.

-Since Lucile and the teens visited Horsham in Victoria, Australia in 2014, the Horsham Council has honoured Vignacourt on 11 November (Remembrance Day) each year.
+Since Lucile and the teens visited Horsham in Victoria, Australia in 2014, the Horsham Council paid tribute every year, on 11 November (Remembrance Day).

 Courtesy Cr Mark Radford